Mary Kathryn Nagle

 Mary Kathryn Nagle is a playwright and an attorney specializing in tribal sovereignty of Native nations and peoples.
-She was born in Oklahoma City, OK, and is an enrolled citizen of the Cherokee Nation of Oklahoma.
+She was born in Oklahoma City, and is an enrolled citizen of the Cherokee Nation of Oklahoma.
 She previously served as the executive director of the Yale Indigenous Performing Arts Program (YIPAP) from 2015 to 2019.
+For her play, Manahatta, she was nominated for the 2024 Outer Critics Circle John Gassner Award for Playwriting.

 Education and career

 Mary Kathryn Nagle received her bachelor's degree in Justice and Peace Studies from Georgetown University, and later received her degree in law from Tulane University Law School where she graduated summa cum laude.
 After graduating from law school, Nagle clerked for two federal judges at once in the United States District Court for the District of Nebraska, Senior Judge Joseph Bataillon, and Chief Judge Laurie Smith Camp.
 The majority of her work in court involves fighting for the rights of Native people on and off of reservations.
 One of the most prominent cases she litigated was Adoptive Couple v Baby Girl (also known as the Baby Veronica case) trial in 2013, held in the US Supreme Court.
 She wrote a brief which cited the ICWA (Indian Child Welfare Act) to keep a young Native girl from being taken away from her birth-father and being adopted by a white family.
 It was during law school that Nagle realized she wanted to advocate for Native rights as a playwright.

 Nagle is an alumna of the 2013 Emerging Writers Group, a prestigious program supported by The Public Theater for up-and-coming playwrights.
 During her time in the Emerging Writers Group she wrote Manahatta, a play that received recognition from the groups that give the William Soroyan Prize for Playwriting and the Jane Chambers Playwriting Award.
 Sliver of a Full Moon is one of her most successful works to date, having been performed at the Church Center of the United Nations and various law schools across the country, including Yale, Harvard, NYU, and Stanford.
 After being commissioned by the Arena Stage to write Sovereignty, she became the first Native American playwright to ever have their work featured in the venue.
 Northwestern University Press will publish Sovereignty in 2020.